ColdLogik CL80 InRow Cooler

 The ColdLogik CL80 InRow Cooler provides precision cooling for new or retrofit environments where aisle containment is utilised.

 The CL80 also incorporates the award winning ColdLogik Management System to ensure maximum capacity, efficiency and control.

 Up to 80kW Total, 67kW Sensible cooling 42U, 47U, 48U, 52U

 The coupling of InRow coolers and aisle containment provide greater precision cooling over old fashioned data centers set-ups such as CRAC based designs.

 Aside from taking up less real estate, adding flexibility by creating POD based systems (CAC or HAC), and where required, removing the need for raised flooring, the overall design allows for higher cabinet heat loads.
-In fact the CL80 InRow is capable of handling up to 74kW sensible cooling per system.
+In fact the CL80 InRow is capable of handling up to 80kW total, 67kW sensible cooling per system.